 Perhaps it speaks to the strength of this nine-year bull market that I get excited whenever a good quality consumer stock trades below 15x earnings.
-Take brewing giant Molson Coors as a good example.
-Over the past two years the owner of brands such as Coors, Miller and Carling has seen its stock price slump nearly 40%.
-It owns a bunch of top brands, has not suffered a big hit to its business and yet throws off a 7.25% earnings yield.
+Take brewing giant Molson Coors (TAP) as a good example.
+The owner of brands such as Coors, Miller and Carling has seen its stock price slump nearly 40% over the past two years.
+It owns a bunch of top brands, has not suffered a big hit to its business, and yet throws off a 7.25% earnings yield.

 The downsides, in so far as there are any, are that it has a rather stretched balance sheet and low growth prospects.
-In terms of the former we are looking at net debt of around $10 billion versus a profit machine churning out around $1.25 billion per annum.
+In terms of the former, we are looking at net debt of around $10b versus a profit machine churning out around $1.25b per annum.
 As for the latter, volume growth is rather sluggish to say the least.
-In the six months ended June 2018, for example, the company sold 1.2 million hectoliters less beer than it did in the equivalent period in 2017.
+In the six months ended June 2018, for example, the company sold 1.2m hectoliters less beer than it did in the equivalent period in 2017.

-Ordinarily I’d get concerned at net debt stretching toward 10x annual profits.
-Even more so if we were looking at cash spent on stock buybacks or aggressive dividend hikes.
+Ordinarily, I’d get concerned at net debt stretching toward 10x annual profit – even more so if we were looking at cash spent on stock buybacks or aggressive dividend hikes.
 In the case of Molson Coors, however, the story is a bit more nuanced.

-You may remember that back in 2016 Anheuser-Busch InBev gobbled up SABMiller in a mega deal worth around $110 billion.
+You may recall back in 2016 Anheuser-Busch InBev gobbled up SABMiller in a mega-deal worth $110b.
 Prior to this, SABMiller had a joint venture in the United States with Molson Coors in the form of MillerCoors.
 The former owned 58% of the business – which owned brands such as Coors Light – with Molson Coors owning the remainder.
-Offloading the 58% of this venture was essentially a necessary condition for competition regulators to wave through SABMiller’s merger with Anheuser-Busch.
+Offloading that 58% stake was essentially a necessary condition for regulators to wave through SABMiller’s merger with Anheuser-Busch.
 Molson Coors was the obvious destination for that asset given its starting 42% ownership stake.

 The short version: an opportunity arose which the company duly took.
 The upshot is that Molson Coors is now a larger company with more clout in the global beer industry.
 Not only that, but the valuation is such that growth becomes less of an issue.
-For instance just consider the cost savings attributed to paying down debt.
-As it stands the company pays annual interest of around 3.5% on its $10 billion net debt load.
-Let’s call that $350 million in total interest expenses for fiscal year 2018.
+For instance, just consider the cost savings attributed to paying down debt.
+As it stands, the company pays annual interest of around 3.5% on its $10b net debt load.
+Let’s call that $350m in total interest expenses for fiscal year 2018.
 That alone is worth something like 20% of the current level of annual free cash flow generation.

 The good news is that surplus cash is substantial.
-Annual shareholder dividends, for instance, only take up somewhere in the region of $350 million to $360 million.
-All-in-all that leaves the company with post-dividend free cash flow of around $1.1 billion as a starting point; enough to make serious progress on debt reduction.
+Annual shareholder dividends, for instance, only take up somewhere in the region of $350m to $360m.
+That leaves the company with post-dividend free cash flow of around $1.1b as a starting point.
+Suffice to say that is enough to make serious progress on debt reduction.

 Secondly, look at how low the starting valuation is, relatively speaking.
-As it stands Molson Coors stock offers an earnings yield of around 7.25%.
+As it stands, Molson Coors stock offers an earnings yield of around 7.25%.
 How many large-cap consumer defensives are trading at that kind valuation?
-I mean you can basically map a very realistic route to double digit annual returns solely from its internal cashflow and starting valuation.
-Given the nature of the business – i.e. defensive, cash generative, stable – I think that has to stand out as an attractive proposition.
+I mean, you can basically map a very realistic route to double-digit annual returns solely from its internal cashflow and starting valuation.
+Given the nature of the business – i.e. defensive, cash generative, stable – that has to stand out as an attractive proposition.